Inside the 'world's most beautiful cafe'

 (CNN) — Step inside the New York Café, and you may find yourself wondering if you've accidentally entered the Hungarian equivalent to the Sistine Chapel.

-Built in Italian Renaissance-style, with sparkling chandeliers dangling from high ceilings and walls adorned by spectacular frescoes, it's one of the oldest cafes in the city, dating back 125 years.
+Built in Italian Renaissance-style, with sparkling chandeliers dangling from high ceilings adorned by spectacular frescoes, it's one of the oldest cafes in the city, dating back 125 years.

 It looks more like a lavish palace than a place to grab a slice of cake and a coffee.